When I’m With Her: Cynthia & Maria

 “I went to see a psychologist who helped me understand that he’s my son who I love no matter what, and that he’s an excellent son with a huge heart.
 I started seeing the situation in a different light and went to see him perform at a drag show.
 Once I did, I discovered that they were a family, that they treated each other with so much kindness and compassion.
-They welcomed me like a member of their family too, and that made me realize that what Carlos was doing as Cynthia Lee Fontaine was important to others.
+They welcomed me like a member of their family too and that made me realise that what Carlos was doing as Cynthia Lee Fontaine was important to others.
 That he was helping the LGBT+ community.”

 “I’ve always supported him and he has always made me proud, always.
 A good student, a good son, a good brother.
 He’s an excellent person.”

 DEFINE YOUR RELATIONSHIP WITH THREE WORDS.

 “Intimate, loving and teamwork.”